Ginden/reflect-helpers/README.md

 Adds magic `length` property to `what` object.
 It works almost as `length` property of arrays but it does not support length exceeding maximal index.

 If `readOnly` argument is false, changes in `length` property will remove indexes over specified length.

-If `readOnly` arguments is false, `_R.addMagicLengthProperty` cannot be safely used with prototypes.